 Therefore, since the promise of entering his rest still stands, let us be careful that none of you be found to have fallen short of it.
 (Hebrews 4:1)

 Obviously, the writer of the Book of Hebrews is presenting the “rest of God” as entrance into our Land of Promise.

 For if Joshua had given them rest, God would not have spoken later about another day.
 There remains, then, a Sabbath-rest for the people of God; for anyone who enters God’s rest also rests from his own work, just as God did from his.
 Let us, therefore, make every effort to enter that rest, so that no one will fall by following their example of disobedience.
 (Hebrews 4:8-11)

 God’s rest is that state of being where we live by the Life of Jesus rather than by our own wisdom, experience, strength, understanding, plans, and desires.
 We trade our own life for Christ’s Life.
 That is a major objective that leads to our goal, our Land of Promise.

 There are other aspects of our Land of Promise, such as our inheritance of people.
 But prior to our external inheritance is our possession of righteous behavior, love, joy, and peace.

-You may notice I have mentioned only the changes that must take place in us I have not included our areas of role and service, such as being members of the Royal Priesthood, part of the Body of Christ, sons of God, and so forth.
+You may notice I have mentioned only the changes that must take place in us.
+I have not included our areas of roles and service, such as being members of the Royal Priesthood, part of the Body of Christ, sons of God, and so forth.
 However, successful participation in these depends on the change in us that occurs as part of the plan of our redemption.